sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/02 - DBS.md

 "We saved 'er, lad," the owl nodded once he'd downed his drink.

-"And the little darlin' saved all of us."
+"And she... saved all of us."

 "I'll drink to that."